Prepare and load your own data

 -

-Note that all non-quoted field values must be prefixed with dcid:
+Note that all fields that reference another node in the graph must be prefixed by dcid:

 or dcs: